GenesisBlock3301/role_based_access_boilerplate_go/README.md

 ## How does Register email verification work:

 ---
-1. After save user's information.
+1. Firstly user apply for information registration.
-2. Then make email template with verification link and send it on behalf of system to client.
+2. Then make email template with **verification link** and send it on behalf of system to client.
+3. Verification link containing unique token.
-3. Click on that link & activate this user.
+4. Click on that link & activate this user & redirect to home page.

+## How generate OTP work & when we should use OTP:

+---
+Generally OTP generated after enter login credentials, here we use One time Generated password, lifetime 30 sec.
+1. Generated OTP from gotp module.
+2. then send this OTP code to email.
+3. Verify OTP code to enter into another gotp module.